Early Drone Failures and the Lessons They Taught Engineers?

 Software Failures and the Complexity Challenge - image 1

-Firmware updates occasionally caused new failures, sometimes more severe than others.
-These experiences reinforced the requirement for disciplined software engineering practices, including version control, automated testing and simulation-based validation.
+Firmware updates often brought about new failures.
+These experiences underlined the necessity for disciplined software engineering practices, for example, version control, automated testing and simulation-based validation.
+Hardware-in-the-loop and software-in-the-loop testing environments were important tools allowing engineers to assess failures without risking physical assets.

 7. Human Factors and Operational Errors